hartfordsthistory/hartfordsthistory.github.io/buildings/north/index.md

 Interestingly, although Christensen's contract lists a two-story building, the first one to go in was the three-story building that we see already mostly framed out by June 28th.
 This lot, reading out the surveyor numbers, corresponds to parcel `3582/035`, or 27/29/31 Hartford.
 Andrew's brother's building next door must have been next to go up.
 I'm not sure if I just missed the listing, or if publicizing builders contracts were just optional.

 Regardless of what happened, and perhaps puzzlingly, both the three-story flats at 27/29/31, and the two-story flats at 33/35 have the same layouts, and all of the same trimmings and mouldings as other Nelsons on the block.
 Did Christensen fire his contractor and hire Nelson at a savings?
+Or were there just limited resources for interior decoration in 1900/1901?

  At any rate, Fernando Nelson spent the entirety of the year 1900 buying up the Treadwell properties as fast as he could.